Curricular Resource Center

 If you’re interested in pursuing an independent study further, please explore this website and the info on other pages.
 We encourage you also to come see us in person during our open hours, or attend our regular events.

-Our open hours for Spring 2025 are:
+Our open hours for Fall 2025 are:

-Our Spring 2025 important dates are:
+Our Fall 2025 important dates are:

-Tuesday, January 21, 2025 4:30-7 pm | GISP bootcamp for all Spring 2025 GISP coordinators (Spring 2025 courses) |
+TBDGISP bootcamp for all Fall 2025 GISP coordinators (Fall 2025 courses)

 For a Departmental Independent Study course, work directly with your professor to determine the expectations you both have for the credit.
 They will give you an override code, and you must register for the course no later than the Add a Course deadline listed on the Academic Calendar -- the end of the fourth week of the semester.